toethan777/To-CNS-Lab-2023/HW3/README.md

 ![alttext](https://github.com/toethan777/To-CNS-Lab-2023/blob/main/HW3/Screenshot%202023-09-13%20222616.png)

-The overall score was 35.5%, 82 passes and 149 fails, 21 CAT I's.
-It appears like we have some work to do!
+The overall score was 35.5%, 82 passes and 149 fails, 21 CAT I's...
+It appears as if we have some work to do!